 A tool for life, not just for seconding

-Most climber only see the nut tool as the weapon of the second, forced to dig and and battle stuck cams and nuts, and some climbers only have the second carry a nut tool.
-In fact no leader should ever go on the sharp end without one, primarily because nuts can easily get stuck when leading as much as seconding (annoying ones that are crap, but get stuck when you try and get them out to put a better nut in!).
-Also when placing micro wires, or really tricky wires, a nut tool is vital to get a good fit as you can press or ‘stab’ the nut in (much better than a finger can).
+Most climber only sees the nut tool as the weapon of the second, forced to dig and battle stuck cams and nuts, and some climbers only have the second carry a nut tool.
+In fact, no leader should ever go on the sharp end without one, primarily because nuts can easily get stuck when leading as much as seconding (annoying ones that are crap, but get stuck when you try and get them out to put a better nut in!).
+Also when placing microwires, or really tricky wires, a nut tool is vital to get a good fit as you can press or ‘stab’ the nut in (much better than a finger can).

 Good for rock gardening